Vectorium-project/vectorium-plus/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the VectoriumPlus Core software, see these [downloads](https://github.com/VectoriumPlusorg/VCTPwalletsource/releases).
+For more information, as well as an immediately useable, binary version of the VectoriumPlus Core software, see go to https://www.vectorium.co

 License